 Principal Certification

-This certification plan is designed specifically for the educator who has previously obtained a Master’s Degree in Education and wishes to obtain Principal Certification.
-It requires the completion of twenty-four credit hours of graduate credit coursework.
+This certification plan is designed specifically for the educator who has previously obtained a master’s degree in education and wishes to obtain Texas Principal as Instructional Leader certification.
+It requires the completion of 18 credit hours of graduate credit coursework.
 The program complies with existing standards for professional certification.
 The study plan originates in the Department of Educational Leadership.

-Financial Aid NoteThe 24-credit hour Principal Certification-only program is not eligible for financial aid whereas the degree-seeking 30-credit hour M.Ed. in School Leadership candidate may be eligible for financial aid.
+Financial Aid NoteThe 18-credit hour Principal Certification-only program is not eligible for financial aid whereas the degree-seeking 30-credit hour M.Ed. in School Leadership candidate may be eligible for financial aid.

 Additional information: Reference the Program Landing Page for additional information, such as cost, delivery format, contact information, or to schedule a visit.